 When choosing a school for your child, please check with the school first as to whether or not they are using Wi-Fi or intend to install it.
 When considering a school with a “half-way” solution, please make full enquiries as to the length of exposure time your child will be subjected to.

-Last, in 2008 a new website appeared providing a rational and well supported scientific argument for the validity in precaution of the use of Wi-Fi in primary and secondary schools.
-This is also well worth spending some time looking around if you are concerned about the use of wireless technologies in a local school.
+From 2008 a new website appeared providing a rational and well supported scientific argument for the validity in precaution of the use of Wi-Fi in primary and secondary schools.
+Wi-fi in Schools is a prominent and authoritiative member of SSITA.

 Please note that SSITA no longer keeps a list of schools that have either removed Wi-Fi or reduced it, due to the difficulties of monitoring such changes.
 However, we do note the schools, both state and independent, where parents have reported to us the readings they have found in their children’s classrooms.

 We have been particularly concerned about the readings forwarded to us from parents with children in independent schools, who report their concern about the readings from Wi-Fi routers in study bedrooms.

 We note the schools where parents have engaged unsuccessfully with the Head and Board of Governors, note the quality of the evidence that the parents have provided, (often of a very high standard indeed), the attitude of the said school and in particluar those schools from which these parents have then regretfully felt obliged to remove their children, who then lose overnight their statutory right to a state education or where a fee-paying parent with a child in an independent schools has been obliged to do the same.